bearttssmmcc/gradio-demo/README.md

 - `$PROJECT_ID`
 - `$AR_REPO_NAME`

+For example, you can do the task by bash commands:
-For example(you can skip it if you have executed it in Cloud Build section)
+(you can skip it if you have executed it in Cloud Build section)

 ```bash
 export PROJECT_ID=$(gcloud config get-value project)